yoniebans/datatrove/docs/guides/lambda_setup.md

 ```

 **Why this matters:**
-- Default Docling uses a slower layout detection model
+- Docling-sync includes an optimized quantized OpenVINO layout model
-- The quantized OpenVINO model from Docling-sync is ~4x faster
+- This model is ~4x faster than the default
 - Must be set before running any pipeline that uses DoclingExtractor
+- Works with the Docling-sync packages installed in step 4.2

 ### 5.2 Verify Setup